MADE-Apps/MADE.NET/docs/articles/intro.md

 - IpAddressValidator, for validating whether a value is a valid IP address.
 - MaxValueValidator, for validating whether a value is below a maximum value.
 - MinValueValidator, for validating whether a value is above a minimum value.
+- MinLengthValidator, for validating whether a string meets a minimum length requirement.
+- MaxLengthValidator, for validating whether a string is within a maximum length limit.
 - RegexValidator, for validating a value based on a specified regular expression.
 - RequiredValidator, for validating a value is not null, false, whitespace, or empty.
+- WellFormedUrlValidator, for validating a value is a well-formed URL.

 <span class="button">